Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

 Sixteen European teams competed across four knockout paths for the final four UEFA berths.
 The semi-finals produced some of the most dramatic results of the entire qualification cycle.

-Path A delivered the biggest shock of the entire playoff window.
+This one delivered the biggest shock of the entire playoff window.
 Italy beat Northern Ireland 2–0 with second-half goals from Sandro Tonali and Moïse Kean to set up what looked like a routine final .
 However, Bosnia & Herzegovina, who had eliminated Wales 4–2 on penalties after a 1–1 draw in Cardiff, had other ideas.
 In Zenica, Haris Tabaković equalised in the 79th minute to force extra time, and with Alessandro Bastoni having been sent off to leave Italy with ten men, the Azzurri crumbled in the shootout.
 Italy missed two penalties as Bosnia scored four to win 4–1 on pens.
 Italy have now missed three consecutive World Cups, becoming the first former world champions to do so.
 Bosnia & Herzegovina are going to the World Cup, joining Canada, Qatar and Switzerland in Group B.

-Path B produced the individual performance of the round and then delivered a finale to match.
+It produced the individual performance of the round and then delivered a finale to match.
 Viktor Gyökeres, playing through an injury-depleted Sweden squad without Alexander Isak or Dejan Kulusevski, had already delivered a hat-trick in a 3–1 win over Ukraine in Valencia in the semis.
 Still, he saved his best for last.
 With Sweden and Poland level at 2–2 and the World Cup in the balance, Gyökeres scored the winner in the 88th minute to send Sweden to the World Cup for the first time since their quarter-final run in 2018.
 Poland, who had beaten Albania 2–1 in the semis through Lewandowski and Zieliński goals, but ran out of time against an inspired Gyökeres.
 Sweden join the Netherlands, Japan and Tunisia in Group F.

-Path D saw Denmark do exactly what their ranking demanded with a 4–0 win over North Macedonia in Copenhagen, with Gustav Isaksen scoring a brace inside two minutes.
+Denmark did exactly what their ranking demanded with a 4–0 win over North Macedonia in Copenhagen, with Gustav Isaksen scoring a brace inside two minutes.
 However, they then fell at the final hurdle in the most painful way possible.
 Czechia had survived Republic of Ireland 2–2 in Prague before winning 4–3 on penalties, ending Ireland’s fairytale campaign that had included wins over Portugal and Hungary, and arrived in the final as clear underdogs against the tournament’s most complete remaining side.
 What followed was another shootout, and this time it was Denmark who crumbled after missing three penalties as Tomáš Chorý, Tomáš Souček and Michal Sadílek converted to send Czechia to the World Cup for the first time since 2006.
 Denmark, who had blown automatic qualification by conceding two late goals to Scotland and then blown the playoff final in identical fashion, will be left to reflect on one of the most costly collapses in their recent history.
 Czechia join Mexico, South Africa and South Korea in Group A.

 Inter-Confederation Playoffs (2 Spots)